lifting-bits/mcsema/tools/mcsema_disass/dyninst/README.md

 Pull request fixing bugs or implementing missing features are welcomed!
 * Tested *only* 64-bit ELF files, but there should not be fundamental problem with 32-bit
 * Has *only* been tested on Linux
+* Shared library are not lifted correctly, although error may be in mcsema itself
+* Long switch tables that get converted to tables are not caught in posidion independent code
 * Exceptions are ignored ( work in progress )
 * Still needs lots of debugging, corner-case handling, ...